Prison Theatre Project Wins National Award

 The Donmar Warehouse joined the Prison Partnership Project to offer prisoners the opportunity to engage with the artistic team producing an all-women Shakespeare trilogy, set in a jail.
 Director Phyllida Lloyd, whose film credits include The Iron Lady and Mamma Mia, said: “The premise was to take the most voiceless group you might imagine - women prisoners.
 Refugees from our culture if you like - people without any access to the internet even - and watch them electrify an audience with nothing but Shakespeare’s language”.

 Senior theatre academic Rachel Conlon, who developed the project, said that women who never considered reading Shakespeare, let alone standing up performing it, have developed a new desire for learning, and she added: “The actors’ desire to get their prison character right, to do justice to the women they met through the work of partnership, is powerful.”

 The trilogy of plays – Julius Caesar, Henry IV and The Tempest, has received critical acclaim, including a review from The Guardian that calls Donmar’s phenomenal all-female triumph “art to enchant”.
-The talented cast includes Harriet Walters and can be seen at the Donmar Warehouse at Kings Cross Theatre until 17 December.
+The talented cast includes Harriet Walters and was performed at the Donmar Warehouse at Kings Cross Theatre on 17 December 2016.

 York St John University, Lord Mayors Walk, York, YO31 7EX

 To contact us out of hours, phone 07812 365 499